 - Issuing a notice of contravention

 Where the HSE issues a formal notice of contravention or enforcement notice, it will also apply a Fee For Intervention which allows the HSE to recover its costs for investigating and taking enforcement action.
 The amount of the fee varies depending on how much time the inspector has spent on your case, and an hourly rate is then applied.

 It is open to every business to challenge the HSE’s decision to issue a contravention or enforcement notice or defend itself in court if you are being prosecuted.

 Our specialist regulatory team can help your business if you have been visited by the HSE, are expecting a visit, or are currently subject to enforcement action.
-Please contact Andrew Logan using the details below.
+Please visit our Regulatory & Compliance page for more information.